wyndchyme/mc3ds-modern/docs/README.md

 This project is published without a license file attached and therefore defaults to all rights reserved by the repository owner, including copyright.
 Do not distribute this pack or modified versions of this pack without explicit permission.

-Modernization MegaPack (mc3ds-modern) © 2024-2025 wyndchyme
+Modernization MegaPack (mc3ds-modern) © 2024-2026 The MegaPack Authors

 All Rights Reserved.